Harvest leeks when they are big enough to use. Most leeks mature 100 to 120 days after sowing seed, but a few varieties mature in as few as 60 days.

 Some varieties mature at ½ to ¾ inches in diameter; others can grow to 1 inch (2.5 cm) or more in diameter.

-• A leek is ready for harvest when its white stem or shaft is 3 inches (7 cm) long or greater.
+- A leek is ready for harvest when its white stem or shaft is 3 inches (7 cm) long or greater.

-• The top growth of a leek—called the flag—should be dark blue green at harvest.
+- The top growth of a leek—called the flag—should be dark blue-green at harvest.
 Unlike onions and shallots, leek tops do not die back as the plant matures.

-• Leeks can be harvested from late summer to early spring depending upon the variety and climate.
+- Leeks can be harvested from late summer to early spring depending upon the variety and climate.
 In milder winter climates, leeks can be overwintered in the garden for spring harvest.

-• Some varieties such as ‘Winter Giant’ and ‘Tadorna Blue’ are bred for overwintering.
+- Some varieties such as ‘Winter Giant’ and ‘Tadorna Blue’ are bred for overwintering.
 Temperatures as low as 20°F (-6°C) will not harm these varieties.
 If you leave leeks in the ground for winter harvest, hill up the soil around the plants and cover them with a heavy layer of mulch until you need them.

-• Non-hardy leeks ready in 60 to 90 days will be milder flavored than long-growing, hardy varieties.
+- Non-hardy leeks ready in 60 to 90 days will be milder flavored than long-growing, hardy varieties.
 Harvest non-hardy varieties in the summer and fall before the first frost.

-How to Harvest Leeks:
+How to Harvest Leeks

 - Where the soil is loose, you can harvest leeks by hand by gently twisting and pulling them from the soil.

-How to Store Leeks:
+How to Store Leeks

-Give harvested leeks a shake and brush off as much soil as possible then rinse the plant thoroughly.
+- Give harvested leeks a shake and brush off as much soil as possible then rinse the plant thoroughly.

-Leeks are most flavorful used fresh.
+- Leeks are the most flavorful used fresh.

-Store leeks wrapped in a damp paper towel in a perforated plastic bag in the refrigerator for 7 to 10 days.
+- Store leeks wrapped in a damp paper towel in a perforated plastic bag in the refrigerator for 7 to 10 days.
 Smaller leeks store better than larger leeks.
 Trim the roots and wash the leaves and stem before refrigerating.

-Leeks store best at 32°F (0°C) and 95 to 100 percent relative humidity.
+- Leeks store best at 32°F (0°C) and 95 to 100 percent relative humidity.
 Yellowing and decay develop rapidly at warmer storage temperatures.
 High relative humidity is essential to prevent wilting.